Short Research Program

-LEARN MOREAdvised by Leading Researchers in Pure and Applied Mathematics, Machine Learning, Quantam Computing and Econometrics.
+LEARN MOREAdvised by Leading Researchers in Pure and Applied Mathematics, Machine Learning, Quantum Computing and Econometrics.

-LEARN MOREThe pre-prints showcase the scope of the research projects.
+LEARN MOREThe pre-prints showcase the scope of the research projects completed by our talented students.

 This project analyzes how cryptocurrency news headlines influence Bitcoin price movements.
 We collected real-time headlines using the CryptoPanic API and evaluated their sentiment with models like FinBERT and CryptoBERT.
 Using decision models such as Random Forest, we tested how well sentiment predicts price direction.
 Automated daily data collection was done using Google Apps Script.
 By varying sentiment and decision models, we aim to identify the best combination for accurate Bitcoin trend prediction.